treasurenetprotocol/docs/docs/TCash/financial-operations.md

 #### My Assets

 - Click on Profile to enter the personal center page.
-This page displays the statistics of key data such as the user's USTN balance, deposit balance, and outstanding repayments.
-Here, My Assets = USTN Balance + USTN Deposit Balance; USTN Balance shows the current account's USTN balance.
+This page displays the statistics of key data such as the user's TCash balance, deposit balance, and outstanding repayments.
+Here, My Assets = TCash Balance + TCash Deposit Balance; TCash Balance shows the current account's TCash balance.

 ![Profile](/img/docs/2.5Profile.png)

-- Clicking on the buttons and 'Detail' in the three panels of My Assets and the 'Extract USTN' and 'Extract auction' buttons in the My Auction panel will take you to the Exchange, Deposit, Loan page; click on the 'My Bidding History' interface.
+- Clicking on the buttons and 'Detail' in the three panels of My Assets and the 'Extract TCash' and 'Extract auction' buttons in the My Auction panel will take you to the Exchange, Deposit, Loan page; click on the 'My Bidding History' interface.

 :::info
 🚧 Documentation is in progress.